See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming

-Our solution builds on the concept of \textit{conditional skills}: distinct \textit{task variants} corresponding to alternative environmental states, such as various probe states.
-Recent PbD frameworks~\cite{Konidaris2012CTS, eiband2023collaborative, billard2016learning} represent such behaviors using task-graph models with multiple \textit{skill variants}, where a skill variant defines a complete task solution as an end-to-end execution path from task start to completion.
-Each skill variant is composed of individual \textit{skill parts} (trajectory segments).
-During execution, it is possible to switch at \textit{decision states} (DS).
-At each DS, a suitable branch (successor skill part) is selected online based on sensory feedback~\cite{billard2016learning}, defining the executed variant.
-The Collaborative Incremental Programming (CIP) system by Eiband et al. \cite{eiband2023collaborative} exemplifies this strategy: it incrementally constructs a task graph of individual skill parts from demonstrations, and an \textit{anomaly detector} monitors the robot inputs to decide if execution is out-of-distribution (OOD) and if a new skill part is needed.
+This demonstration-based approach is intuitive, but a single demonstration is only valid in the environment state in which it was given.
+Consider an example task on the Robothon taskboard~\cite{robothon} shown in Fig.~\ref{fig:introfigure}: a user teaches a robot to measure a voltage by guiding a probe to the contact point.
+Replaying the demonstration succeeds when the contact point is accessible, but fails when it is hidden behind a closed door, since the door has to be open first.
+Handling such variability demands two capabilities that fixed-replay PbD lacks.
+First, the robot must recognize from its own observations which of the demonstrated behaviors the current situation requires.
+Second, when no demonstrated behavior fits, the user must be able to supply a corrective demonstration on the spot.
+This motivates task representations that can be incrementally extended through human feedback and that encode alternative behaviors as conditional skills.

-However, a central challenge remains: selecting the appropriate skill variant online given high-dimensional real-world observations.
-During incremental learning or unexpected failures, the robot may encounter previously unseen situations (anomalies) that must be detected, and the user prompted to provide a new demonstration.
-Existing systems typically rely on low-level internal signals, such as force sensing~\cite{eiband2023collaborative}.
-Vision-based approaches for skill branching are increasingly more popular \cite{Migimatsu2022SymbolicSE}, but many still require manually specified perceptual features.
-While proprioception reliably captures internal contact and motion states, it is inherently limited to what the robot can sense through its body, often only during interaction, whereas vision provides broader, contact-free access to environmental context across diverse scenarios.
+Graph-based PbD frameworks~\cite{Konidaris2012CTS, eiband2023collaborative, billard2016learning} represent such conditional behaviors using task-graph models with multiple \emph{skill variants}, where a skill variant defines a complete task solution as an end-to-end execution path from task start to completion.
+Each skill variant is decomposed into \textit{skill parts}, i.e., demonstrated trajectory segments corresponding to alternative environmental states, connected at \textit{decision states} (DS), where execution continues along one of several successor branches (Fig.~\ref{fig:introfigure}).
+The Collaborative Incremental Programming (CIP) system by Eiband et al.~\cite{eiband2023collaborative} additionally grows this graph incrementally, using an \textit{anomaly detector} to flag execution contexts that are out-of-distribution (OOD), and the user is asked to provide a new demonstration.
+What remains open is the decision mechanism itself.
+Existing systems typically rely on low-level internal signals such as force sensing~\cite{eiband2023collaborative}, which reliably capture contact and motion states but are limited to what the robot senses through its own body.
+However, a closed door produces no force signal until the robot collides with it.
+Vision-based branching~\cite{Migimatsu2022SymbolicSE} enables contact-free access to environmental context, but still relies on manually specified perceptual features.